Trimble Inc

 Trimble earns its revenue primarily through the sale of hardware, software, and services, amalgamating them into comprehensive solutions.
 The company's hardware, which includes a range of GPS devices, advanced field controllers, and sensor-equipped instruments, serves as the backbone of its offerings.
 Meanwhile, its proprietary software solutions enable the seamless integration of these hardware products into clients' existing processes, thus driving user engagement and software subscriptions — a model that produces recurring revenue streams.
 Additionally, Trimble offers consulting and support services, ensuring clients maximize their investment in technology.
 This holistic business approach not only solidifies client relationships but also fortifies Trimble's market presence, effectively linking technological capability with sustainable financial growth.

-Capital Allocation: $50 million of shares repurchased in Q3; at least one-third of free cash flow expected to go toward buybacks long term.
+Capital Allocation: The company repurchased $148 million of shares in Q4 and expects at least one-third of free cash flow to go to buybacks longer-term.